 20. Basquiat died of an accidental drug overdose on August 12, 1988, at his Great Jones Street studio.
 He was 27 years old.
 In the months preceding his death, the troubled artist claimed to be using a hundred bags of heroin a day.
 Curator and gallerist Jeffrey Deitch delivered a eulogy during his burial at Green-Wood Cemetery in Brooklyn.

 21. "I'm not a real person.
 I'm a legend,” Basquiat once claimed.
-In the decades since his death, the artist has become just that with his works collected by the likes of Kanye West, Swizz Beatz and Jay Z. His name and unique personal style have become frequent reference points in popular culture.
+His name and unique personal style have become frequent reference points in popular culture.
 Fellow Brooklyn-native Jay-Z, for instance, famously paralleled himself to the artist in his 2013 song"Picasso Baby," saying ”It ain’t hard to tell, I’m the new Jean-Michel.”